 Lawyer-turned-author Trestman won early recognition for her work on Margolin with prestigious research grants from the Hadassah-Brandeis Institute and the National Endowment for the Humanities.
 A portion of Trestman's research was published in the March 2012 issue of the Journal of Supreme Court History, for which she was awarded the Journal's Hughes-Gossett Award for the year's best article.
 In 2013 she published an article detailing the Supreme Court arguments of Margolin and other pioneering female advocates, followed by her work, "The First 101 Women To Argue at the United States Supreme Court," identifying Margolin as the 25th.

-Prompted by her research on Margolin's early life and by her own childhood in New Orleans as a Jewish orphan, Trestman is currently working on her second book, The History of New Orleans Jewish Orphans Home, 1855-1946.
-To support her research, the American Jewish Archives awarded Trestman the 2015-2016 Frankel Family Fellowship.
-She presented portions of her work at the 2015 Southern Jewish Historical Society (SJHS) Conference in Nashville, Tennessee, and at the SJHS's 41st Annual Conference in Natchez, Mississippi on November 5, 2016.
+Prompted by her research on Margolin's early life and by her own childhood in New Orleans as a Jewish orphan, Trestman is currently working on her second book, Most Fortunate Unfortunates: New Orleans's Jewish Orphans' Home, 1855-1946.
+To support her research, Trestman has received generous funding from the American Jewish Archives (2015-2016 Frankel Family Fellowship), and from the Texas Jewish Historical Society (2018).
+Reflecting the breadth of her current project, Trestman presented portions of her work at the Southern Jewish Historical Society (SJHS) Conferences in Nashville, TN (2015), Natchez, MS (2016), Cincinnati, OH (2017), and Mobile, AL (Oct.
+2018).

 Author Photo by Harry Connolly